SEO involves various techniques that help websites rank higher on search engine results pages (SERPs) and drive organic traffic to their site.

 Frequently Asked Questions About SEO.

-Most people question SEO a lot and I must tell you that I also did too, there are so many tutorials out there even blog post and they tell you various things about SEO, some are true and some are not.
+Most people question SEO a lot, and I must tell you that I also did too; there are so many tutorials out there, even blog posts, and they tell you various things about SEO; some are true, and some are not.

-Here are some very few frequently asked questions on SEO usually asked by newbies.
+Here are some very few questions on SEO usually asked by newbies.

 1. How much does SEO Cost?

-To be honest with you SEO is free but if you intend hiring an expert from anywhere then you might be charged a few for it.
+To be honest with you, SEO is free, but if you intend to hire an expert from anywhere, then you might be charged a few for it.